 When you’re done, just tap it again to turn the flashlight off.
 You can lock your screen or open other apps, and the flashlight will stay on.

 If you don’t see the Flashlight button, you may need to swipe left or right to access more icons.
 This menu will differ based on your hardware manufacturer.
-The above shot shows stock Android, but if you have a Samsung, LG, or other device, yours will be different.
+The above shots show stock Android, but if you have a Samsung, LG, or other device, yours will be different.

 2. “OK Google, Turn On the Flashlight”

-The Quick Settings toggle is convenient, but what if you don’t want to use it?
-You might have other shortcuts in Quick Settings that make it harder to access.
+The Quick Settings toggle is convenient, but what if you can’t always use it?
+You might have other shortcuts in Quick Settings that make it tough to access.
 Or you might need to turn on the flashlight while your hands are occupied or dirty.

 3. Use a Flashlight App, If You Must